ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

   container, but none of these approachs work quite well here as Bamboo uses mounted directories that cause issues.

-Therefor, a check is included within the BambooBuildPlanService that ensures that builds are not started in Docker agents if the development setup is present.
+Therefore, a check is included within the BambooBuildPlanService that ensures that builds are not started in Docker agents if the development setup is present.